DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | London                        | £43,750 | £72,480  |
 | Rest of England and Wales     | £42,402 | £64,461  |

+Table caption: Teacher pay scales for leading practitioners by area

 ### Headteacher salaries